 Since the early 1970's many heavily populated cities in the United States have been unable to comply with the National Air Quality Standards (NAAQS) that have been established by the Environmental Protection Agency (EPA) pursuant to the requirements of the Federal Clean Air Act.^{1, 2} Carbon monoxide (CO) levels become elevated primarily due to direct emission of the gas.
 Ground-level ozone, a major component of urban smog, is produced by the photochemical reaction of nitrogen oxides (NO_x) and hydrocarbons (HC).
 Ambient levels of particulate emissions can result either from direct emissions of particles or semi-volatile species or from secondary reactions between gaseous species, such as ammonia and nitrogen dioxide (NO2).
-As of 2015, on-road vehicles continued to be estimated as one of the larger sources for major atmospheric pollutants, contributing approximately 39% of the CO, 14% of the volatile organic carbons, 3% of the ammonia (NH3) and 36% of the NO_x to the national emission inventory.3
+As of 2015, on-road vehicles were estimated to be one of the larger sources for major atmospheric pollutants, contributing approximately 39% of the CO, 14% of the volatile organic carbons, 3% of the ammonia (NH3) and 36% of the NO_x to the national emission inventory.3

-The use of the internal combustion engine and the combustion of carbon based fuels as one of our primary means of transportation accounts for it being a significant contributor of species covered by the NAAQS.
+The use of the internal combustion engine and the combustion of carbon based fuels as one of the primary means of transportation makes it a significant source of species covered by the NAAQS.
 For a description of the internal combustion engine and causes of pollutants in the exhaust, see Heywood.4 Properly operating modern vehicles with three-way catalysts are capable of partially (or completely) converting engine-out CO, hydrocarbons (HC) and nitric oxide (NO) emissions to carbon dioxide (CO2), water and nitrogen.
 Control measures to decrease mobile source emissions in non-attainment areas include inspection and maintenance (I/M) programs, reformulated and oxygenated fuel mandates, and transportation control measures, but the effectiveness of these measures are difficult to quantify.
 Many areas remain in non-attainment for ozone.
 The further reduction of the federal eight-hour ozone standards (first introduced by the EPA in 1997 and subsequently lowered in 2008 (75ppb) and again in 2015 (70ppb)) means that many new locations are likely to have difficulty meeting the standards in the future.5

 Beginning in 1997 the University of Denver began conducting on-road tailpipe emission surveys at selected sites in the U.S. to follow long term vehicle emission trends.
-A site northwest of Chicago IL, in Arlington Heights, was the first to be established but over the years measurements have also been collected in Los Angeles CA, Denver CO, Omaha, NE, Phoenix AZ, Riverside CA, and Tulsa OK.6 Following a protocol established by the Coordinating Research Council (CRC), as part of the E-23 program, the data collected have provided valuable information about the changes in fleet average on-road emission levels and the data have been used by many additional researchers to establish fleet emission trends and inventories.7-13
+A site northwest of Chicago IL, in Arlington Heights, was the first but over the years measurements have also been collected in Los Angeles CA, Denver CO, Omaha, NE, Phoenix AZ, Riverside CA, and Tulsa OK.6 Following a protocol established by the Coordinating Research Council (CRC), as part of the E-23 program, the data collected have provided valuable information about the changes in fleet average on-road emission levels and the data have been used by many additional researchers to establish fleet emission trends and inventories.7-13

 Reflecting a desire to continue evaluating the historical and recent emissions trends, several of the previous E-23 sites were chosen for additional data collection.
 As part of the E-106 program two additional measurement campaigns were conducted in Denver, CO in the winter of 2013 and 2015.
-CRC E-123 continues these measurements and this report describes the on-road emission measurements collected in Denver, CO in the winter of 2017.
-Measurements were made on five separate weekdays, Friday December 15, Tuesday December 19, Wednesday December 20 2017,

-Tuesday January 9 and Thursday January 18 2018, between the hours of 9:00 and 16:00 on the interchange ramp from northbound I-25 to westbound US6.
+CRC E-123 continues these measurements and this report describes the on-road emission measurements collected in Denver, CO in the winter of 2020.
+Measurements were made on four separate weekdays between the hours of 9:00 and 17:00 on the interchange ramp from northbound I-25 to westbound US6.